Dimoniada/Reporter/README.md

 when exporting texts with different languages to pdf format, try to use different fonts:

-1) Add appropriate .ttf file to [free_fonts](src/main/resources/free_fonts) folder and set it to text style as in example:
+1) Add appropriate .ttf file to [free_fonts](src/main/resources/free_fonts) folder and set it to text style as below:

 ```java
 ...